cancerevo/AmpliconPE/README.md

     continue
 ```

-In short, `MasterRead` internally-stores the reference alignment to both the forward and reverse read, as sequence alignment is the performance-
+In short, `MasterRead` internally-stores the reference alignment to both the forward and reverse read when you call the `align` method - this
-limiting step (implemented as embeded C code). .
+alignment is the performance-limiting step and implemented using [SSW Library][3].
 Its methods process
 both reads in tandem.
 Reads are kept if they align to the reference read well and if the barcodes between the forward and revese reads match.
 Single nucleotide differences between reads are replaced with an 'N', when an InDel difference generally return a 'Length Mismatch' string.